LIPS-scheme/lips/docs/docs/lips/functional-helpers.md

 ```

 ## Unary, binary, and n-ary
-With LIPS you can change the arrity of the function by forcing only specific number of arguments.
+With LIPS you can change the arity of the function by forcing only specific number of arguments.

 This is a classic error: